Phoebezuo/JXServer/README.md

 On any single connection, clients will only send one request at a time, before waiting for the appropriate response.
 That is, after sending a request, the client will wait for the server to send a complete response before sending the next request.
 For some requests, the server will need to send multiple response messages.
 An example is ﬁle retrieval, where the server may need to send a ﬁle to the client split over many response messages.
 In this case, the client will wait until all appropriate response messages are received before sending the next request, if any.

-## Error functionality
+### Error functionality

-If you receive a client request with invalid (unknown) type ﬁeld, your server is to send back a response with type digit 0xf, with no payload (payload length ﬁeld 0), and then close the connection.
-You should also send this error message if there are any other errors that arise in requests with valid request type ﬁelds.
-You are to also send back this error response if you receive a client request with a type ﬁeld that must only be used in server response messages.
+If server receive a client request with invalid (unknown) type ﬁeld, this server is to send back a response with type digit 0xf, with no payload (payload length ﬁeld 0), and then close the connection.
+Server should also send this error message if there are any other errors that arise in requests with valid request type ﬁelds.
+Server are to also send back this error response if server receive a client request with a type ﬁeld that must only be used in server response messages.
 Error messages are never compressed, even if the original request indicated compression is required.

-## Echo functionality
+### Echo functionality

-Clients may request an “echo”.
+Clients may request an "echo".
 The request type digit will be 0x0.
 There will be an arbitrary sequence of bytes in the payload of the request.

 In response to this request, your server is expected to send back a response with type 0x1.
-The payload of your response should contain the same payload you received in the request.
+The payload of your response should contain the same payload server received in the request.
 Note that if the original request requires compression, then you need to compress the payload before returning it in the response.
 However, after decompression, the payload should be identical to the one you received.

-## Directory listing
+### Directory listing

 The request type will be 0x2.
 There will be no payload and the payload length ﬁeld will be 0.
-The client is requesting a list of all ﬁles in the server’s target directory.
+The client is requesting a list of all ﬁles in the server's target directory.

-In response to this request, your server is expected to send back a response with type 0x3.
-The payload of your response should contain the ﬁlenames of every regular ﬁle in the target directory provided in the command line arguments to your server.
-(You do not have to return subdirectories, links, or any other type of entry other than regular ﬁles).
+In response to this request, server is expected to send back a response with type 0x3.
+The payload of your response should contain the ﬁlenames of every regular ﬁle in the target directory provided in the command line arguments to server.
 The ﬁlenames can be returned in an arbitrary order.

 These ﬁlenames are to be sent end to end in the payload, separated by NULL (0x00) bytes.
 Include a NULL (0x00) byte at the end of the payload.
-You will need to set the payload length appropriately.
+Server will need to set the payload length appropriately.
 If the directory is empty, send a single NULL (0x00) byte as a payload.

-## File size query
+### File size query

 The request type will be 0x4.
 The request payload will be a NULL terminated string that represents a target ﬁlename, for which the client is requesting the size.

 In response to this request, your server is expected to send back a response with type 0x5.
 The payload of your response should contain the length of the ﬁle with the target ﬁlename in your target directory, in bytes, represented as a 8-byte unsigned integer in network byte order.
-If the requested ﬁlename does not exist, return an error response message (see “Error functionality”).
+If the requested ﬁlename does not exist, return an error response message.

-## Retrieve ﬁle
+### Retrieve ﬁle

 The request type will be 0x6.
-This is a request for part or whole of a ﬁle in your server’s target directory.
+This is a request for part or whole of a ﬁle in your server's target directory.
 The payload will consist of the following structure:

 - 4 bytes - an arbitrary sequence of bytes that represents a session ID for this request.